Sinus Surgery (Balloon Sinuplasty)

 Technical Advances

 Up until recently, the infected areas deep in the sinus were left largely untouched by surgery, and while the large sinus cavities could be drained, attempts at providing genuine, lasting chronic sinusitis relief through surgery were impossible due to the lack of effective surgical tools.
-Michigan ENT and Allergy Specialists utilizes an endoscope, which is a cutting-edge surgical device that has the precision and flexibility necessary to address infected areas deep inside your sinus, allowing us to gain access to these previously difficult to reach regions so he can identify and treat diseased tissue in the sinus, as well as associated blockages.
+Michigan ENT and Allergy Specialists utilize an endoscope, a cutting-edge surgical device that has the precision and flexibility necessary to address infected areas deep inside your sinus, allowing us to gain access to these previously difficult-to-reach regions so we can identify and treat diseased tissue in the sinus, as well as associated blockages.
 We use the endoscope to repair your sinus for proper fluid drainage and to restore normal nasal ventilation.
-Through sinus surgery with Michigan ENT and Allergy Specialists, these issues are all treatable with the specific enhancements that the endoscope provides.

-Endoscopic surgery has the capacity to improve the following symptoms for his patients, including:
+Surgery has the capacity to improve the following symptoms for patients:

 - Persistent allergies